Girl Wants To Report Roommate's Dog Because Of Neglect And Because Dogs Aren't Allowed In Their Building

 Well, this was an interesting story.
 We definitely don't think that OP is TA in this situation, so we agree with all of the comments.

-The roommate is putting all of them at risk for eviction, and it's not fair, plus she's not being a great pet owner.
-These are all great reasons to get the dog out or tell the landlord about what's going on.
+The roommate is putting all of them at risk for eviction, and it's not fair; plus, she's not being a great pet owner.
+These are all valid reasons to either get the dog out or inform the landlord about what's going on.

 What do you think?